 Watch our video review of Crocosaurus Cove:

-Welcome to The Big Bus tour and travel guide.
+Welcome to The Big Bus tour and travel guide’s YouTube channel.
 In this video, we take you to fabulous Crocosaurus Cove in the heart of Darwin’s CBD.
-Most travellers to the Top End will at some point come face to snout with the saltwater crocodile – either in the wild on a croc-spotting cruise or on the front cover of the NT News.

 Two Darwin businessmen — Doug Gamble and Mick Burns — are the force behind Crocosaurus Cove, which opened back in July 2008.
 The popular tourist attraction occupies 5,000 square-metres in a three-storey building in the heart of the Northern Territory capital, with eight purpose-designed display pools that can be viewed over three levels.
 It’s incredible to observe the crocodiles from above but wandering downstairs and watching them underwater provides an insight into how nimble (and comfortable) these prehistoric creatures are in the water.